arachne-threat-intel/thread/CANVAS.md

 Thread, your path to efficient, empowering and community driven cyber threat intelligence (CTI).

-Thread revolutionises CTI mapping by automating the laborious task of linking cybersecurity reports and articles to MITRE ATT&CK®.
+Thread automates the laborious task of linking cybersecurity reports and articles to MITRE ATT&CK®.
 Say goodbye to manual, time-consuming processes.
 With Thread, you gain the power to swiftly and accurately identify tactics, techniques, and procedures (TTPs) buried within vast volumes of threat data.

 Experience the Thread advantage:
 - Efficiency unleashed: Thread's intelligent algorithms slash mapping time, transforming hours of work into minutes.
 Focus on strategic insights, not data wrangling.